njNagaraj/Hotel-Room-Reservation/README.md

 Upon the initial launch of the application, only one demo room will be created with room number 101.
 Additional rooms can be added by logging in as an admin using the username "admin" and password "admin".

+The code is perfectly organised with template inheritance, Packages and Blueprints.

+Handled all the erorr cases and a fully functional website working situations

 ## Functionality

 ### Customer